thautwarm/plfp/view-point-from-research-side/Lamu0.md

     (module SYM with type repr = 'r)
 ```

-So our goal is to extract the structure of `FSYM`, and make sure it satisfy our goals:
+So the current goal is to extract the structure of `FSYM`, and make sure it satisfy our final goals:

 - compositing separate interpretations: